bstoyanov-bg/eLibraryWebProject/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 # eLibrary Application
-This is my first project and was developed as a final project, part of [ASP.NET Advanced course at SoftUni].
+This is my first project and was developed as a final project, part of ASP.NET Advanced course at SoftUni.

 ## Overview
 Welcome to eLibrary, your comprehensive solution for managing books, authors, categories, editions, ratings, and facilitating book borrowing and return processes seamlessly.
 Whether you're a book enthusiast, a librarian, or a developer looking for a robust library management system, eLibrary has got you covered.